Orgun109uk/dev64-php/README.md

 For more information on using [Packer] and [Vagrant] please visit the respective sites, they provide very details documents and there is plenty of information around on the web ;)

-### Access and tools details
+### Private IP, Shared folder and Tools

-The default user account for the VM is *vagrant* and the password is also *vagrant*, and the following are the default properties setup in the Vagrantfile (these can be changed if required by editing the Vagrantfile):
+The following are the default properties setup in the Vagrantfile (these can be changed if required by editing the Vagrantfile):

   - 1 CPU
   - 1024 MB RAM
   - Private network IP - 192.168.200.101
   - Shared folder is *workspace* which points to ~/workspace within the guest VM.

+Symlinking has been enabled for the shared folder, however for windows this will require granting access to create symlinks via the policy tool or running the terminal as an administrator.

 Access to the web tools can be accessed via:

   - Cloud9 IDE: http://192.168.200.101:8181
   - Adminer (DB): http://192.168.200.101:8081
   - MailDev (Mail SMTP): http://192.168.200.101:1080

+### Credentials

+  - Ubuntu: vagrant - vagrant
+  - MySQL: root - vagrant

 ** Happy developing. **